 - Assist the Assistant Director of Programs and Resident Life and the RSW in promoting wellness within the I-House community as needed.

-Peer Counselor Fellows are required to participate in the Resident Support Services team training in August and are required to attend monthly Zoom team meetings.
+All Fellows are required to participate in the Resident Support Services team training in August and attend monthly Zoom team meetings.

-The 2020-2021 award for Peer Counselor Fellows is no less than $2800 and for Resident Fellows no less than $2,500.
-Disbursements are made pending completion of monthly reports that document Fellowship accomplishments against contract targets.
+The 2021-2022 award for Peer Counselor Fellows is no less than $2800 and for Resident Fellows no less than $2,500.
+Disbursements are made pending completion of monthly reports that document Fellows’ accomplishments against contract targets.